KarlWu99/COMP6250-Tutorial-08-Group-1-toolkits/Game rule.md

   - God:
     - The manager, project owner or shareholder of the project.

-- Preparation for start of the game.
+- Preparation.
+  - Each player need to list 6 questions about the social-technical